// vs · otter.ai

 Does Notabium work on iOS or Android?

 Not yet.
 Mobile is on the v2 roadmap.
-For now, Notabium is macOS and Windows.
-If mobile is the deal breaker, Otter still wins.
+For now, Notabium records in your browser and can send the notetaker to your calls.
+If a native mobile app is the deal breaker, Otter still wins.

 Related: vs Granola · vs Fireflies · vs Loom · vs Fathom